kelvinzpy/veggie-table/README.md

 # veggie-table
-Python script for committing food data into tables
+Python script for committing food data into tables - this script should be functional cross-platform (windows, OSX, linux) to the best of my knowledge

 This script allows the user to make LEFT/RIGHT inputs when viewing a series of videos, and collect the data generated during each video (e.g. LLRRLRL binary) in an Excel sheet for easy analysis